beastrc/react-native-fs/README.md

 - `CachesDirectoryPath` (`String`) The absolute path to the caches directory
 - `ExternalCachesDirectoryPath` (`String`) The absolute path to the external caches directory (android only)
 - `DocumentDirectoryPath`  (`String`) The absolute path to the document directory
-- `DownloadDirectoryPath` (`String`) The absolute path to the download directory (on android only)
 - `TemporaryDirectoryPath` (`String`) The absolute path to the temporary directory (falls back to Caching-Directory on Android)
 - `LibraryDirectoryPath` (`String`) The absolute path to the NSLibraryDirectory (iOS only)
 - `ExternalDirectoryPath` (`String`) The absolute path to the external files, shared directory (android only)
 - `ExternalStorageDirectoryPath` (`String`) The absolute path to the external storage, shared directory (android only)

-IMPORTANT: when using `ExternalStorageDirectoryPath` it's necessary to request permissions (on Android) to read and write on the external storage, here an example: [React Native Offical Doc] (https://facebook.github.io/react-native/docs/permissionsandroid)
+IMPORTANT: when using `ExternalStorageDirectoryPath` it's necessary to request permissions (on Android) to read and write on the external storage, here an example: [React Native Offical Doc](https://facebook.github.io/react-native/docs/permissionsandroid)

 ### `readDir(dirpath: string): Promise<ReadDirItem[]>`